-- The methodology developed using advanced oxidation processes and membrane techniques will be useful in designing a 'Clean and Green Technology' for reuse of complex industrial wastewaters. - The technique can be applied for wide range of effluents, contaminated with recalcitrant molecules. - > The method showcases an excellent pretreatment alternative before biological treatment process. - > Dissemination of technology to the industry for full-scale implementation of these results. - Publication of results in peer reviewed journals. - Helps bridge gaps between the research institutes and academic interests working with wastewater abatement technologies.
+- The methodology developed using advanced oxidation processes and membrane techniques will be useful in designing a 'Clean and Green Technology' for reuse of complex industrial wastewaters. - This newly developed method can be applied for wide range of effluents, which are contaminated with recalcitrant molecules. - > The method can serve as an excellent pretreatment alternative before biological treatment process. - The methodology can be disseminated to the industry for full-scale implementation of these results. - Finally, this study will result in a couple of peer reviewed journal publication along with a review article.
+Further this output will help bridge gaps between the research institutes and academic interests working with wastewater abatement technologies.